The Consumer Finance Law Review: Hungary

 - cash payment.

-The settlement system used between the banks for settlement in Hungarian forints (through the Interbank Clearing System maintained by GIRO Zrt.) is the VIBER, which is a real-time gross settlement system; thus domestic money transfers are fulfilled within four hours.
-Furthermore, all Hungarian banks must comply with Single Euro Payments Area (SEPA) requirements.6 Since 2 March 2020, the time limit of domestic money transfers with a value (not exceeding 10 million forints) has decreased to seconds due to the launch of the instant payment system (Instant Payment System).
-A further advantage of the Instant Payment System is that any money transfer may be made by providing secondary identification data such as email address or telephone number, instead of the bank account number of the beneficiary.
+The settlement system used between the banks for settlement in Hungarian forints (through the Interbank Clearing System maintained by GIRO Zrt.) is the VIBER, which is a real-time gross settlement system; thus, domestic money transfers are fulfilled within four hours.6 From 2 March 2020, the time limit of domestic money transfers decreased to seconds, as all Hungarian banks corresponded with single euro payments area (SEPA) requirements.

-In recent years the popularity of the pay pass (without using POS terminals) card has increased, and according to the latest report of the Supervisory Authority on the payment system, the state will promote use of this payment method.
+In recent years the popularity of the pay pass (without using point-of-sale terminals) card has increased, and according to the latest report of the Supervisory Authority on the payment system, the state will promote use of this payment method.
 However, according to a report from the National Bank of Hungary, cash payments are still significant in their everyday use.
-As a result of the easement measurements introduced due to the covid-19 pandemic, currently, no pin code has to be provided for payments not exceeding 15,000 forints and that are made by pay pass.
-From 1 January 2021, all companies or service providers using an online cash-register connected to National Tax and Customs Administration will be obliged to ensure the possibility of electronic payment, which means that they either accept the payment by card (i.e., POS terminals) or use the Instant Payment System (e.g., QR code).

 The e-money and the e-wallet are known by Hungarian law, but for providing such services, a special licence must be obtained from the Supervisory Authority.